Jacobo Zóbel: Biography

 Brought up as a liberal, Zóbel welcomed his appointment by Governor General de la Torre as a member of the Manila Municipal Board and the Sociedad Económica de los Amigos del País.
 During his term, Zóbel introduced many liberal reforms: public schools, the first tree-planting activities and campaigned for representation in the Spanish Cortes and also promoted equal opportunity for all Filipinos, Creoles or natives alike.
 He also opened the first public reading room and library during his term.
-After the outbreak of the revolution, In 1872, Zobel was arrested during the Cavite mutiny for alleged complicity.
+In 1872, following the outbreak of the revolution, Zóbel was arrested during the Cavite mutiny for alleged complicity.
 He was imprisoned in Fort Santiago for several months on the charge of sedition.
 He was cited also for possession of firearms and revolutionary pamphlets.
 Due to his German nationality and the intervention of the German consulate, he was eventually released.
 The Prince of Bismarck made representations to the Spanish government to have him released.
 He was acquitted in February 1875 by the Real Audiencia of Manila for lack of evidence.
-On February 5, 1875, Jocobo Zangroniz Zobel married Trinidad Roxas Ayala-Zobel, the youngest daughter of husband Antonio de Ayala and Margarita Roxas-Ayala (the eldest child of Domíngo Ureta Róxas).
+On February 5, 1875, Zóbel married Trinidad Roxas Ayala-Zobel, the youngest daughter of husband Antonio de Ayala and Margarita Roxas-Ayala (the eldest child of Domíngo Ureta Róxas).
 The couple then traveled to Japan, where he studied the government and education system for several months.
 They then spent some time in the United States, where they visited the 1876 World’s Fair.
 The couple decided to live briefly in Spain after Jacobo decided to study transportation systems in Europe, and he renewed his numismatic research, publishing a major work entitled Estudio Histórico de la Moneda Antigua Española Desde Su Origen Hasta El Imperio Romano in 1878 (Historical Study of Ancient Spanish Coins from Their Origin to the Roman Empire).

-Zobel's tomb in San Agustin Church Manila.
+Zóbel's tomb in San Agustin Church Manila.

+Trinidad Roxas Ayala-Zobel & Zóbel's grave at San Agustin Church (Manila).